2025 Ducati Multistrada V4 S Review: Seriously Addictive!

 The 2025 Ducati Multistrada V4’s overall silhouette is the same as the outgoing model, but with some enhancements.
 Up front, the LED headlight cluster has been redesigned for a sharper, more aggressive look.
 The cornering function of the headlights is genuinely useful at night, and the slimmer, sportier exhaust completes the bike’s aesthetic stance.

 Seat height varies by market, but the Asia-Pacific model gets a friendlier 795-815 mm adjustable seat, which dramatically improves low-speed confidence for shorter riders.
-Even with the wet weight (without fuel) of 232 kg, the Multistrada V4 S with the low seat is surprisingly easy to manage, in traffic, or when pushing in and out of parking spots.
+You do end up sitting “in” the bike than “on” it, but more reach to terra firma is certainly helpful if you aren't a six-footer.
+Even with the wet weight (without fuel) of 232 kg, the Multistrada V4 S is surprisingly easy to manage, in traffic, or when pushing in and out of parking spots.

 V4 Performance

-For 2025, Ducati hasn’t reinvented the Multistrada formula – it has refined it.
 The familiar 1,158 cc, Granturismo V4 engine remains the heart of the machine, still putting out an impressive 167 bhp at 10,500 rpm and 124 Nm of peak torque at 9,000 rpm.
-The Ducati Multistrada V4 is surprisingly well-mannered in town.
+It's surprisingly well-mannered in town, with the V4 humming along quietly at around 4,000 rpm.
 The updated cylinder-deactivation system now shuts off the rear bank of the V4 engine even at low speeds to cut heat and improve fuel efficiency – a very welcome improvement in traffic.

 Dynamics & Handling